yarnpkg/berry/packages/gatsby/content/features/plugnplay.md

 This list is kept up-to-date based on the latest release we've published starting from the v2.
 In case you notice something off in your own project please try to upgrade Yarn and the problematic package first, then feel free to file an issue.
 And maybe a PR? 😊

 ## Frequently Asked Questions

+### Why not use import maps?

+This got answered in more details in [this thread](https://github.com/nodejs/modules/issues/477#issuecomment-578091424), but the gist is that more than just the resolution, Yarn Plug'n'Play also provides semantic errors (explaining you the exact reason why a package isn't reachable from another) and a [sensible JS API](/advanced/pnpapi) to solve various shortcomings with `require.resolve`.
+Those are things that import maps wouldn't solve by themselves.

+Additionally, one of the main reasons we're in this mess today is that the original `node_modules` design tried to abstract packages away in order to provide a generic system that would work without any semantic notion about packages are, prompting many implementers to come up with their own interpretations.
+Import maps unfortunately suffer from the same flaw.

 ### Packages are stored inside Zip archives: How can I access their files?